 Plastic fenders and a rear rack collaborate to help you get all of your gear to your office.
 This is not lightweight, so pack a lock to secure this 47-pound bicycle, so it remains safe when you’re not around.

 - 2×8 Shimano Altus drivetrain

 - WTB Horizon Comp tires

 - Tektro M280 Mechanical disc brakes

-Are you seeking a commuter bike that comes in sizes S, M, L, and XL, but you fear size options will drive up the price?
+Are you seeking a commuter bike with sizes S, M, L, and XL, but you fear size options will drive up the price?
 Think again.
-This Kona Dew is not just cool looking, but it fits the quintessential description of a classic all-around commuter/townie option for anyone seeking style and comfort.
+This Kona Dew is not just fantastic looking but fits the quintessential description of a classic all-around commuter/townie option for anyone seeking style and comfort.

 Kona has modernized an older design by adding upgrades like a sweet new 2×8 Shimano drivetrain plus integrated brake and shifter levers.
 Whether your goal is hopping curbs, frequenting bike paths, or just getting to work effortlessly, the Dew will do, especially when you try out the Kona Commuter saddle that ups this ride’s comfort level big time!

-This model is fabricated of Kona 6061 butted aluminum, features a Kona Project 2 fork plus a Kona Commuter 27.2mm seat post.
-The cockpit consists of a Kona aluminum riser and control stem plus key grip.
+This model is fabricated of Kona 6061 butted aluminum and features a Kona Project 2 fork plus a Kona Commuter 27.2mm seat post.
+The cockpit consists of a Kona aluminum riser, control stem, and key grip.
 Both the crankset and drivetrain come from the Shimano Altus line.

 –MTB Inspired Hybrid Bike-